 Malile

-Three large-scale heavy fuel oil (HFO) plants in Madagascar are being hybridised with solar PV thanks to a USD 6m bridge loan from REPP to developer LIDERA Green Power.
+Three large-scale heavy fuel oil (HFO) plants in Madagascar are being hybridised with solar PV thanks to a USD 6 million bridge loan from REPP to developer Lidera Green Power (Lidera).

 Currently, 75% of the country’s power is generated from expensive and high-emission HFO and diesel plants, but the government is keen to reduce dependence on fossil fuels and shift towards more sustainable sources.
-Hybridising fossil-fuel plants with renewable energy not only serves to reduce emissions, but also makes single energy sources more climate resilient against availability of supply and increases energy security through diversification.
+Hybridising fossil-fuel plants with renewable energy not only serves to mitigate emissions, but also makes single energy sources more climate resilient against supply disruptions and increases energy security through diversification.

 Funding structure